-"A marketic book anyone who rows . h. s.gh. [ii] will ded it incre a market.
-Town: "First Town: "A constitution be request." - First Town: "A constitution permittee of distring isolating to from in Scharic and Stillinguistic," - Scharic Heredi (U.S.A.).
-OMBON: T. WHANER LAURIE I.TD., & ESSEX STREET British Literary Manuscripts Online: Medieval and Renaissance The second installment in this series features manuscripts of both well-known and lesser-known Medieval and Renaissance authors dating from roughly 1120 to 1660.
+"A considerable percentage of diversing resisting is found in Strain Maxie's Bibliography."-Button Mercald (U.S.A.)
+LONDON: T. WERNER LAURIE I.TD., 8 ESSEX STREET British Literary Manuscripts Online: Medieval and Renaissance The second installment in this series features manuscripts of both well-known and lesser-known Medieval and Renaissance authors dating from roughly 1120 to 1660.
 British Literary Manuscripts Online: Medieval and Renaissance contains letters, poems, stories, plays, chronicles, religious writings, and other materials.
-The documents include great works of early English literature such as Beowulf, Sir Gawain and the Green Knight, and The Canterbury Tales.
+The documents include great works of early English literature among them, such as Beowulf, Sir Gawain and the Green Knight, and The Canterbury Tales.
 Also included are religious works, such as The Prick of Conscience, the York and Coventry Mystery Plays, and the writings of John Wycliffe, Julian of Norwich, and Margery Kempe.
 Scholars will also find important cultural and historical sources, like the letters of Alcuin and Lanfranc and the 1488 manuscripts of Barbour's Life and Acts of Robert the Bruce.